sanjaylopa22/EDformer-Interpretability/README.md

-# Interpreting Multi-Horizon Time Series Deep Learning Models
+# Interpreting Multi-Horizon Time Series Model EDformer

 Interpreting the model's behavior is important in understanding decision-making in practice.
 However, explaining complex time series forecasting models faces challenges due to temporal dependencies between subsequent time steps and the varying importance of input features over time.
 Many time series forecasting models use input context with a look-back window for better prediction performance.
 However, the existing studies (1) do not consider the temporal dependencies among the feature vectors in the input window and (2) separately consider the time dimension that the feature dimension when calculating the importance scores.
 In this work, we propose a novel **Windowed Temporal Saliency Rescaling** method to address these issues.